 Our man from Huntingdon refers to this process as fingerprinting.
 And every piece of hardware used to get the music from the studio to listener can apparebtly be MQA fingerprinted.
 Remember how any MQA software loaded into a certified DAC must be tailored to fit the adjacent DAC chip?
 Each make and model of chip is fingerprinted so that MQA can optimise sound quality.

-Recapping: MQA DAC or not, MQA-processed source material promises better SQ than that which hasn’t been run through the algorithm.
+Recapping: MQA DAC or not, MQA-processed source material promises better sound quality than that which hasn’t been run through the algorithm.
 Add an MQA DAC to your system for a further improvement.
 If true, does this not render my 10,000-strong CD collection ripped to FLAC second rate?
 Does this mean I gotta buy it all over again?

 For those listeners like me who are passionate about improved source file quality extending beyond the usual array of audiophile-centric titles, MQA has the potential to be a very big deal indeed.
-DSD it is not.

 No doubt this is why Chrislu told me at CES that MQA are not interested in becoming a plaything for the audiophile niche.
 They are seeking much broader adoption of their (de-blurring) encapsulation process, one that can be authenticated by any suitably MQA-equipped end user.